nholtz/steel1-book/_build/tension/T01/net-areas-01u.md

 ### Path 1-1:
 For path 1-1, it is only necessary to deduct the allowance for one hole from the gross width.
-In general, if no segements are inclined to the load,
+In general, if no path segments are inclined to the load:

 $w_n = w_g - \sum d$